jaynecn/Objective-and-Assets/README.md

 ## MVP
 1. An on-boarding process for a new user
 2. Create a page that shows a list of values.
 User will swipe right or left (or tap a check or x button) if that value is important to them.
+### General List
-  *Athletic ability
+  * Athletic ability
-  *Art and literature
+  * Art and literature
-  *Creativity, discovering, or inventing things to make a difference in the world
+  * Creativity, discovering, or inventing things to make a difference in the world
   * Independence
   * Kindness and generosity
   * Living in the moment